Eschatologue/CM_wiki/docs/class/fighter/battlemaster.md

 As a **:rsc-b: Bonus Action**{ .rsc }, you can discern certain strengths and weaknesses of a creature you can see within 30 feet of yourself; you know whether that creature has any Immunities, Resistances, or Vulnerabilities, and if the creature has any, you know what they are.

-Once you use this feature, you can't do so again until you finish a Long Rest.
+Once you use this feature, you can't do so again until you finish a **:rest-long: Long Rest**.
 You can also restore a use of the feature by expending one Superiority Die (no action required).

 ### Level 10: Improved Combat Superiority